jbs4bmx/MedicalAttention/README.md

 **WARNING** - There is one caveat to using this mod...
->When healing with medkits that repair fractures, your character cannot move.
+>When healing with med kits, your character cannot move.
+It is a side-effect of adding the surgical kit features to med kits.
->
->It is a side-effect of the healing process for removal of fractures and fixing blacked out body parts.
-Essentially, it is an AFAK with the properties of a splint or surgical kit.
 >
 >Take cover to heal!